Pyligent/USGS_DataVisualization/README.md

 * Add a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.

-* Add layer controls to our map.
+* Add layer controls to the map.

 - - -

-### Assessment

-Your final product will be assessed on the following metrics:

-* Completion of assigned tasks

-* Visual appearance

-* Professionalism

-**Good luck!**

-## Copyright

-Data Boot Camp (C) 2018.
-All Rights Reserved.